micobo-gmbh/micobo-Security-Token/README.md

 - Make sure the **solidity version** in `truffle-config.js` is the same as your contracts' pragma statement!

-- Also make sure that **Ganache** is running on port ```:8545```
+- Also make sure that **Ganache** is running on port `:8545`

-- if you test GSN, also run the dev-relayer with:
+- **GSN_Relayer**: If you test GSN functionality, also run the dev-relayer:
     ```
-    npx oz-gsn run-relayer --ethereumNodeURL http://localhost:8545 --quiet
+    npx oz-gsn run-relayer --ethereumNodeURL http://localhost:8545
     ```

 Use the test script to run all tests: